takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 verify: Service converged
 ```

-This command gets the job done, but if you have many services you'll want to write your own script to automate this task at scale.
+This command gets the job done, but if you have many services, you'll want to write your own script to automate this task at scale.

 ## Rolling update